2.2 Summary of Material accounting policies

 iii.
 Financial assets measured at fair value through other comprehensive income (FVTOCI).

 In case of other assets (listed as ii and iii above), the Company determines if there has been a significant increase in credit risk of the financial asset since initial recognition.
-If the credit risk of such assets has not increased significantly, an amount equal to 12-month ECL is measured and recognized as loss allowance.
-However, if credit risk has increased significantly, an amount equal to lifetime ECL is measured and recognized as loss allowance.
+If the credit risk of such assets has not increased significantly, an amount equal to 12-month ECL is measured and recognised as loss allowance.
+However, if credit risk has increased significantly, an amount equal to lifetime ECL is measured and recognised as loss allowance.

-Subsequently, if the credit quality of the financial asset improves such that there is no longer a significant increase in credit risk since initial recognition, the
+Subsequently, if the credit quality of the financial asset improves such that there is no longer a significant increase in credit risk since initial recognition, the Company reverts to recognising impairment loss allowance based on 12-month ECL.

-ECL is the difference between all contractual cash flows that are due to the Company in accordance with the contract and all the cash flows that the Company expects to receive (i.e. all cash shortfalls), discounted at the original effective interest rate.
+ECL is the difference between all contractual cash flows that are due to the Company in accordance with the contract and all the cash flows that the Company expects to receive (i.e. all cash shortfalls),

 Lifetime ECL are the expected credit losses resulting from all possible default events over the expected life of a financial asset.
 12-month ECL are a portion of the lifetime ECL which result from default events that are possible within 12 months from the reporting date.